seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 must act for me, if thy faith be not tainted with
 the breach of hers.
 Let thine own hands take away
 her life: I shall give thee opportunity at
-Milford-Haven.’
+Milford-Haven.'

 False to his bed!
 What is it to be false?
 To lie in watch there and to think on him?
-To weep ’twixt clock and clock? if sleep charge nature,
+To weep 'twixt clock and clock? if sleep charge nature,
 To break it with a fearful dream of him
-And cry myself awake? that’s false to’s bed, is it?
+And cry myself awake? that's false to's bed, is it?
 I false!
 Thy conscience witness: Iachimo,
 Thou didst accuse him of incontinency;
-Thou then look’dst like a villain; now methinks
+Thou then look'dst like a villain; now methinks
-Thy favour’s good enough.
+Thy favour's good enough.
 Some jay of Italy
-Whose mother was her painting, hath betray’d him:
+Whose mother was her painting, hath betray'd him:
 Poor I am stale, a garment out of fashion;
 And, for I am richer than to hang by the walls,
-I must be ripp’d:–to pieces with me!–O,
+I must be ripp'd:--to pieces with me!--O,
-Men’s vows are women’s traitors!
+Men's vows are women's traitors!
 All good seeming,
 By thy revolt, O husband, shall be thought
-Put on for villany; not born where’t grows,
+Put on for villany; not born where't grows,
 But worn a bait for ladies.

 **PISANIA**